 Photo to come

-Dale Blackwell – Treasurer and Pam Blackwell – Secretary
+Dale & Pam Blackwell – Treasurer & Secretary

-Dale’s and Pam’s professional roots are in nursing and emergency medicine in healthcare facilities.
-Dale then joined the Air Force Reserve and spent 21 years as a Flight Nurse and Critical Care Air Transport Nurse.
+In 1992 Dale joined the Air Force Reserve and spent 21 years as a Flight Nurse and Critical Care Air Transport Nurse.
 His Air Force career took him all over the country, as well as an 8 month tour in Iraq.
-Pam then spent 24 years in public health as Director of Emergency Preparedness and Response for two counties in Georgia.

 During the pandemic, Dale and Pam joined the Wasatch County Medical Reserve Corps.
-They were working almost full time giving vaccines and doing Covid testing.
-Dale still works 4 days a week at the Wasatch County Health Department, and Pam continues to do consulting in the health care area.
+Little did they know that they would be working almost full time giving vaccines and doing Covid testing.
+Dale still works 4 days a week at the Wasatch County Health Department, and Pam does some consulting in the health care area.

 “I wanted to quickly introduce myself and express my excitement to be working here at Wasatch Mountain State Park.
 I have worked with Utah State Parks for almost 15 years with stops in Bear Lake, Scofield, Huntington, Millsite and most recently Sand Hollow State Park.
 Mine is a life truly blessed as I always wanted to be a park ranger.
 I find my peace while outdoors and enjoy seeing the smile on park visitors when they enjoy our state parks.
 As I begin to break in my hiking boots and trail running shoes here at Wasatch Mountain I wanted to express my desire to have a strong friends group.
 Together we can accomplish many tasks that will benefit the park and the park user.
 When people visit the park we want our guests to connect with the landscape that will lead to lifelong stewardship.
 Thank you for your support and I look forward to seeing you out on the trails.”